Syed A. Rizvi, Ph.D, Ph.D., M.S, M.B.A.,M.Sc

 Recently, Dr. Rizvi finished course of studies leading to Master of Business Administration (MBA) degree with specialization in Pharmaceutical Marketing and Management from Aspen University and a certificate in Executive Leadership from Johnson Graduate School of Management, eCornell Professional Development Programs, Cornell University.

-Dr. Rizvi has Published 91 peer reviewed articles that including 39 journal papers (cited over 800 times), 48 oral and poster presentation abstracts in national and international conferences, 3 book chapters, and 1 US patent (US8168440).
+Dr. Rizvi has Published 91 peer reviewed articles that including 40 journal papers, 48 oral and poster presentation abstracts in national and international conferences, 2 book chapters, and 1 US patent (US8168440).
 Dr. Rizvi's publications include two most highly rated articles, two cover articles and one figure from Dr. Rizvi’s paper was included in the textbook “Quantitative Chemical Analysis” by Daniel C. Harris (7th Edition, p 616, W. H. Freeman, 2006, ISBN-10: 0716770415).
 Dr. Rizvi also presents his work through posters and oral presentations in national and international conferences.
-Dr. Rizvi serves as editor-in-chief, associate editor, executive editor and editorial board member for 30 different journals (various capacities) and review manuscripts and books for 55 well known scientific publications (journals and books).
+Dr. Rizvi serves as editor-in-chief, associate editor, executive editor and editorial board member for 33 different journals (various capacities) and review manuscripts and books for 65 well known scientific publications (journals and books).
 Dr. Rizvi enjoys teaching and engaging students in thought process and practice Martial Arts.